What is a child and adolescent psychiatrist?

-Medications are indicated when the psychiatric disorder is severe enough that the child needs to be hospitalized because cannot function or are dangerous to themselves or others in their normal environment, when other interventions have failed over a certain time period, or when the physician and family feel that the benefits of using psychotropic medications outweighs the risks.
-The American Academy of Child and Adolescent Psychiatry takes the issue of using psychotropic medications in children very seriously and has developed the following thirteen principles or guidelines to ensure the safety of the patient.
+Medications are indicated when the psychiatric disorder is severe enough that the child needs to be hospitalized because he cannot function or is dangerous to himself or others in his normal environment, when other interventions have failed over a certain time period, or when his physician and family feel that the benefits of using psychotropic medications outweighs the risks.
+The American Academy of Child and Adolescent Psychiatry takes the issue of using psychotropic medications in children very seriously and has developed the following thirteen principles or guidelines to ensure the safety of the patient:

 - Principle 1.
 Before Initiating Pharmacotherapy, a Psychiatric Evaluation Is Completed.

 - Principle 2.
 Before Initiating Pharmacotherapy, a Medical History Is Obtained, and a Medical Evaluation Is Considered When Appropriate.

 - Principle 3.
 The Prescriber Is Advised to Communicate With Other Professionals Involved With the Child to Obtain Collateral History and Set the Stage for Monitoring Outcome and Side Effects During the Medication Trial.

 - Principle 4.
 The Prescriber Develops a Psychosocial and Psychopharmacological Treatment Plan Based on the Best Available Evidence.

 - Principle 5.
 The Prescriber Develops a Plan to Monitor the Patient, Short and Long Term.

 - Principle 6.
 Prescribers Should Be Cautious When Implementing a Treatment Plan That Cannot Be Appropriately Monitored.

 - Principle 7.
 The Prescriber Provides Feedback About the Diagnosis and Educates the Patient and Family Regarding the Child’s Disorder and the Treatment and Monitoring Plan.